Joshua-z-Luo/276-2D-Game-Unit-Testing-/README.md

 Ensure that you have at least JDK 18 to build the game.<br>
 To have the game up and running on your machine go to Build > Build Project and the game will be ready to launch.<br>
+Alternatively, you can build the project in your IDE's terminal by entering 'mvn validate' and then entering 'mvn compile'.<br>
 Note: This game was built in IntelliJ using Maven.